jessonfoo/p002/week_5/4_boggle_board/readme.md

   puts create_word(boggle_board, [2,1], [1,1], [1,2], [0,3])  #=> returns "code"
   puts create_word(boggle_board, [0,1], [0,2], [1,2])  #=> creates what california slang word?
   ```
+### This challenge has 2 Parts.
+For each section, follow the steps in the releases.

-#### Part 2: Write a method that takes a row number and returns all the elements in the row.
+#### Part 1: Write a method that takes a row number and returns all the elements in the row.

 ```ruby
 def get_row(row)